 The study coordinator grants permission to conduct field research once the following conditions are met:

-The Ethics form has to be filled out completely and sent to the Coördinator of studies
+A ‘Letter of Liability’ has to be completed and sent to the Coördinator of Studies.

-A Letter of Liability has to be filled out completely and sent to the Coördinator of Studies
+The ‘Pre-departure form’ must be correctly filled in and sent to the Coördinator of studies.

-A list of Research Opportunities is available on our website, specifying dedicated opportunities for students to conduct research in line with the research focus of the Leiden Anthropology staff.
+A list of Research Opportunities is available on our website, specifying dedicated opportunities for students to conduct research in line with the research foci of the Leiden Anthropology staff (Global Ethnography (MSc) > About the programme > Research Opportunities).
 The list is continually updated.

 Alternatively, students may develop a research project on a topic of their own choice, provided that the location is safe.
 Where and how students can do ethnographic research depends on the kind of access they can gain.
 The institute’s staff members actively encourage students to make use of the technical means available to conduct both ‘ethnography at a distance’ (making video calls and so on), as well as ‘digital ethnography’ (doing research on and in online environments.